StevenLwcz/StevenLwcz.github.io/_posts/2024-10-01-GDB-Using-The-Python-API-To-Read-Memory.md

 ### GDB Inferiors

 GDB inferiors are just another name for a process.
-You can see the status of all inferiors in gdb:
+You can see the status of all inferiors in GDB:

 ```
 (gdb) info inferior